 Moving on after treatment

-After treatment for childhood leukemia, the main concerns for most families are the short and long-term effects of the leukemia and its treatment, and concerns about whether the cancer might come back.
+After treatment for childhood leukemia, most families are concerned about the short and long-term effects of the leukemia and its treatment, and the possibility of the leukemia coming back.

 Follow-up exams are needed for several years after treatment.
 These visits are very important.
-The doctor will watch for signs that the cancer has come back, as well as for short-term and long-term side effects of treatment.
+The doctor will watch for signs of leukemia, as well as for short-term and long-term side effects of treatment.

 Checkups most often include careful physical exams, lab tests, and sometimes, imaging tests.
 These checkups will likely take place monthly during the first year, and then less often for at least 5 years after treatment.
 After that time, most children see their doctor at least yearly for a checkup.